Table of Contents

 Limited companies do not receive a bill for Corporation Tax, but they are required to register for Corporation Tax within three months of starting to trade.

-They must work out their profit or loss for the purposes of Corporation Tax (this is different from the profit and loss statement prepared for annual accounts) and the amount which needs to be paid.
+They must work out their profit or loss for Corporation Tax (this is different from the profit and loss statement prepared for annual accounts) and the amount that needs to be paid.

-Furthermore, they must pay any Corporation Tax owed (or report that they have nothing to pay) and file a Company Tax Return by the relevant deadlines.
+Furthermore, they must pay any Corporation Tax owed (or tell HMRC that no payment is due) and file a Company Tax Return by the relevant deadlines.

-How is Corporation Tax filed and what are the deadlines for payment?
+How is Corporation Tax reported and what are the deadlines for payment?

 After the end of each financial year, private limited companies are required to prepare and submit: